Comparing List Concatenation and Element Addition in Python

 When working with lists, the concatenation operator (+) and element addition (append, insert) function differently.

-The concatenation operation generates a new list as a result, while element addition directly modifies the list to which the new elements are being appended.
+The concatenation operation creates a new list, while element addition directly modifies the existing list by appending the new elements.

 Concatenation Operation Creating a New List